-While the chemical environmental impacts involve coal combustion, acid mine drainage, water pollution, land pollution, and seepage of toxic elements from mine dumps, slimes and tailings dams (Coetzee et al., 2006; Oelofse et al., 2007).
-In the year 2012 for example, 17 000 population of Carolina town in Mpumalanga province were affected by an undrinkable tap water supply contaminated by mine water due to acid mine drainage that became evident from coal mining (Tempelhoff et al., 2014:81).
-According to Naidoo (2017:51), the tap water was contaminated with sulphates, As, Pb, Co, Zinc, Ni and Cu.
+Chemical environmental impacts include coal combustion, AMD, water pollution, land pollution, and seepage of toxic elements from mine dumps, slimes and tailings dams (Coetzee et al., 2006; Oelofse et al., 2007).
+For example, in 2012, the population of Carolina in the Mpumalanga province (17 000 people) were affected by an undrinkable tap water supply contaminated by mine water due to AMD, which became evident from coal mining (Tempelhoff et al., 2014:81).
+Based on Naidoo (2017:51), the tap water was contaminated with sulphates, As, Co, Cu, Ni, Pb and Zn.

-Economic impacts
+Economic impact

-Some international countries identified the economic impacts of contaminated land from abandoned mine sites and initiated financial approaches to the global challenge.
-Superfund by the United State of America is an example of a financial strategy which was introduced to account for contaminated sites as a result of mining (Fogleman, 2014:52).
-In South Africa, the state government noticed a weak regulation system regarding mining responsibility and established the Fanie Botha Accord between the Chamber of Mines and the Minister of Water Affairs whereby the state took a hundred per cent accountability for the rehabilitation of mines closed before 1976 (Cornelissen et al., 2019:1; Munnik et al., 2009:8).
-This led to financial and economic burden as environmental impacts such as AMD and asbestos from such historical mining are still evident over long periods after mining ceased.
+Some countries have identified the economic impact of contaminated land from abandoned mine sites and have initiated financial approaches to address global challenges.
+Superfund by the USA is an example of a financial strategy which was introduced to account for contaminated sites of mining (Fogleman, 2014:52).
+In SA, the national government noticed a weak regulatory system regarding mining responsibility and established the Fanie Botha Accord (1975) between the Chamber of Mines and the Minister of Water Affairs.
+This meant that the government had to take full accountability for the rehabilitation of closed mines before 1976 (Cornelissen et al., 2019:1; Munnik et al., 2009:8).
+This led to financial and economic burdens, as environmental impacts (e.g., AMD and asbestos from historical mining) are still evident over long periods after mining ceases.
 To date, the government is left with the environmental liability and responsibility to rehabilitate approximately 6 000 abandoned mines.

-Social impacts
+Social impact

-The research by Mahao (2017:38) presented that land coverage by waste dumps and tailings from mining activities should be classified as a threat to human health, safety and development as it poses constraints to urban development.
-For example, van Breugel et al. (2019:2) reported that in the year 2001, sites where coal discards were disposed of resulted in 4 011 ha of unusable land.
-This is an indication of the social impacts of abandoned mines across South Africa.
-Similar findings were made by Isiaka et al. (2019:1531) that sinkholes have cost South Africa above 1 billion rands and led to the death of 38 people over 50 years period.

-Merafong local municipality is a good case of an environmental hazard of sinkholes linked with social impacts, especially in Khutsong township.
-Moshodi et al. (2016:2) point out that the business sector of Khutsong township collapsed into a sinkhole triggering infrastructural damage, financial loss, unstable surface ground for neighbouring farms and damage to residential buildings.
-This has influenced social impacts such as loss of job creation, income to sustain families, a threat to food security and the right to peaceful homes without fear of another sinkhole.
+Land coverage by waste dumps and tailings from mining activities should be classified as a threat to human health, safety and development as it poses constraints to urban development (Mahao, 2017:38).
+For example, Van Breugel et al. (2019:2) reported that in 2001, sites where coal discards were disposed resulted in 4 011 ha of unusable land.
+This indicated the social impact of abandoned mines across SA.
+Similar findings were made by Isiaka et al. (2019:1531) that sinkholes cost SA more than ZAR 1 billion and led to the deaths of 38 people over a 50-year period.
+The Merafong City Local Municipality is a good case for the environmental hazard of sinkholes linked with social impacts, especially in the Khutsong township.
+Moshodi et al. (2016:2) noted that the business sector of Khutsong township collapsed into a sinkhole triggering infrastructural damage, financial loss, unstable surface ground for neighbouring farms and damage to residential buildings.
+This influenced social impacts, such as loss of job creation, income to sustain families, a threat to food security and the right to peaceful homes without fear of another sinkhole.

-Health impacts
+Health impact

-Nkosi et al. (2021:1) pointed out that communities residing near mine dumps are subjected to wind-blown dust that causes air pollution which contains toxic elements affecting the residents' health.
-Nkosi et al. (2021) further discovered that such dispersion of toxic elements from wind-blown dust causes high blood pressure in elderly residents near mine dumps.
-While Okereafor et al. (2020:13) discovered that there is a high percentage of respiratory and ocular symptoms among residents near gold mine dumps.
+Nkosi et al. (2021:1) noted that communities residing near mine dumps were subjected to wind-blown dust that caused air pollution which contained toxic elements that affected residents’ health.
+Furthermore, Nkosi et al. (2021) discovered that dispersed toxic elements from wind-blown dust caused high blood pressure in elderly residents near mine dumps.
+Okereafor et al. (2020:13) discovered a high percentage of respiratory and ocular symptoms among residents living near gold mine dumps.

-Responses towards contaminated land
+Responses toward contaminated land